percona/psmysql-docs/docs/docker.md

  *Percona Server for MySQL* has an official Docker image hosted on [Docker Hub](https://hub.docker.com/r/percona/percona-server/).
 If you want the latest version, use the `latest` tag.
 You can reference a specific version using the [Docker tag filter for the 8.0 versions](https://registry.hub.docker.com/r/percona/percona-server/tags?page=1&name=8.0).

+We gather [Telemetry data] in the Percona packages and Docker images.

 Make sure that you are using the latest version of Docker.
 The `apt` and `yum` versions may be outdated and cause errors.

 ## Starting a detached container